techmateTristan/inventory-control/README.md

 ## Overview

-A small database with a web frontend to manage an inventory principally of devices (laptops, desktops, tablets and phones).
+A small database with a web frontend to manage an inventory, principally of devices (laptops, desktops, tablets and phones).
  Additionally the inventory will include office furniture, stationery and miscellaneous items.